mingyaulee/Blazor.BrowserExtension/README.md

 Find out how to build a cross browser extension with the links below:
 1. [MDN - Building a cross-browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension)
 2. [David Rousset - Creating One Browser Extension For All Browsers: Edge, Chrome, Firefox, Opera, Brave And Vivaldi](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/)

+If you want to publish the extension to the browser extension stores, do take note of the following (courtesy of [@dragnilar](https://github.com/mingyaulee/Blazor.BrowserExtension/issues/39)):
+- Publishing to the Microsoft Edge Add-ons store is easier as long as you note somewhere in the testing steps and/or description that the extension uses Blazor.
+It's slower than Google but it's pretty much a hassle free experience.
+- Publishing to Google Chrome Extension store is more difficult.
+They will reject your extension at first if you declare any chromium apis in the manifest.
+Their automated testing doesn't work with Blazor / WASM yet but the support team will help you to resolve the challenges throughout the process.